manluxu/manluxu.github.io/ref/css_rule/DiaplaynPosition.md

 In the example above, there are three rectangular divs that each contain a paragraph of text.
 The .rectangle <div>s will all appear inline (provided there is enough space from left to right) with a width of 200 pixels and height of 300 pixels, even though the text inside of them may not require 200 pixels by 300 pixels of space.

+#### Float
+So far, you’ve learned how to specify the exact position of an element using offset properties.
+If you’re simply interested in moving an element as far left or as far right as possible on the page, you can use the float property.

+The float property can be set to one of two values:

+- left - this value will move, or float, elements as far left as possible.
+- right - this value will move elements as far right as possible.

+Floated elements must have a width specified, as in the example above.
+Otherwise, the element will assume the full width of its containing element, and changing the float value will not yield any visible results.

+#### Clear